Welcome to Christ Church URC – Tonbridge

-Please note – our website has a problem that means only this home page is displaying.
+Please note – our website has a problem which means only this home page maybe displaying.
 We apologise for any inconvenience whilst we get this problem fixed.

 Christ Church URC is at the southern end of the High Street (opposite McDonalds).
 For an overview of what goes on in our buildings, watch the powerpoint presentation here:

-During the week there are a host of activities going on that are run by us and based in the Christ Church Centre – including ‘Sunbeams – for carers with babies and toddlers every Wednesday in the upstairs hall 10-11.30’.
+During the week there are a host of activities going on that are run by us and based in the Christ Church Centre:

-Its Thursday is a group of Christians and non Christians who meet up term time starting at 10am term time.
-As well as coffee and a chat the contenct alternates between Christian stuff and other stuff – such as alks, studies, outings, meals, games & quizzes etc. See ‘The Messenger’ magazine for latest photos of what they have been up to.
+Its Thursday is a group of Christians & non Christians who meet up term time starting at 10am .
+As well as coffee & chat the content alternates between Christian stuff and other stuff – such as talks, studies, outings, meals, games & quizzes etc. See ‘The Messenger’ magazine for latest photos of what they have been up to!

 Other ‘Small Groups’ meet, either in homes or at the church during the week – ask for details.

-‘LifeSprings Cafe’ – In our new foyer area Monday to Friday 10-1pm offers a warm welcome.
-In addition to the freshly ground coffee £1.50, Hot Chocolate £1.40 or Pot of tea / instant coffee for £1 – cold drinks include squash and milkshakes.
-We have a range of homemade cake £1- £2; cheese & fruit scones £1.20.
-Currently trialling some homemade desserts (£1 – see the specials board) – the Date/Brioche Bread & Butter Pudding is amazing!
-OR what about our Light Lunches – Jacket Potato with cheese, beans or Tuna or things on toast for £2.50 Alternatively try the homemade frozen meals to eat in or take away – healthy and ideal for those living alone.
+‘LifeSprings Cafe’ – offers a warm welcome and a listening ear.
+In addition to the freshly ground coffee £1.50, Hot Chocolate £1.50 or Pot of tea / instant coffee for £1 – cold drinks include sugar fre squash, juice and milkshakes.
+We have a range of homemade cake £1- £2.50; cheese & fruit scones £1.50.
+Light Lunches – Jacket Potato with cheese, beans or Tuna or things on toast from £3 – or on Thurs & Firday healthy homemade food – ideal for those living alone.

-LifeSprings Staff are all volunteers -some from other churches or our own – who are happy to keep you company, to chat or lend a listening ear.
-We like to encourage people with learning disabilities to start out on the path to employment by working at our cafe – thanks everyone for your patience and for your continued custom!
-As you know all the tips go to our overseas projects and in the past we funded a clean water well in Peru (see photos).
+LifeSprings Staff are all volunteers -some from other churches or our own – We try to encourage people with learning disabilities to start out on the path to employment by working at our cafe – thanks everyone for your patience and for your continued custom!
+As you know all the tips go to our overseas projects (or in the past the flower fund or the Love fund or in putting a clean water supply in for an indigenouse tribe in Peru.
+See photos.

 The foyer is a light, bright area to sit in with the added advantage of having a bus stop immediately outside.
 LifeSprings Cafe in the foyer area continues this church’s history of being open to serve the people of Tonbridge and visitors for over 250 years – Come and read our history in John Ellis’s ‘Bowing at the Footstool’.
-Serving coffee has been going on for over 50 years – started by ladies carrying hot drinks down the steps to the elderly who were standing in the freezing cold at the bus stop.
+Serving coffee here has been going on for over 50 years – started by ladies carrying hot drinks down the steps to the elderly who were getting cold at the bus stop.
 How we have grown from those times!

--Knit & Nnatter meets here Weds – come along and join them.
+-Knit & Natter on Weds – come along & join in.
 All are welcome – experienced knittters or those wanting to learn a new skill.

 To find more about other local activity and activities of the United Reformed Church here and URC events for young people keep an eye on this website or pick up a copy of our magazine – ‘The Messenger.’

 We aim to work with the other Churches in the town, being part of TACT – Tonbridge All Churches Together – and so build up the faith of all who are part of the Church through worship, teaching, fellowship and Bible study.
-In 2018 you will find the TACT churches working together at popular Tonbridge Festivals – watch out for us!
-Our first joint TACT Sunday Funday at the Tonbridge Angels Football Ground in July 2017 was a HUGE success with over 6,000 attending.
+The Tonbridge Prayer Initiative takes place 1st Friday of each month 7.30-midnight, praying for Tonbridge.
+In 2017 the irst joint TACT Sunday Funday at the Tonbridge Angels Football Ground in July 2017 was a HUGE success with over 6,000 attending.

 Churches are made up of very different people who join together to make one body when they meet together to worship, or indeed whereever they go in the world.
 It is our job to help and encourage others to become more like Christ, and for them to encourage us!